 This is the second death – That is, this whole process here described – the condemnation, and the final death and ruin of those whose names are “not found written in the book of life” – properly constitutes the second death.
 This proves that when it is said that “death and hell were cast into the lake of fire,” it cannot be meant that all punishment will cease forever, and that all will be saved, for the writer goes on to describe what he calls “the second death” as still existing.

-In regard to the same passage of scripture, Adam Clarke Commentary believes that Jehovah (i.e., God the Father) will do the judging of every person (i.e., apparently, everyone who has ever lived).
-Each person’s works will be an indicator of whether or not that person’s faith was “true,” and those who did not continue to be “faithful unto death” will suffer eternal punishment.
-According to Clarke,
+In regard to the same scripture, Adam Clarke Commentary expresses the belief that Jehovah (i.e., God the Father) will do the judging of every person, which apparently refers to everyone who has ever lived.
+Furthermore, according to Clarke, each person’s works will be an indicator of whether or not that person’s faith was “true,” and those who did not continue to be “faithful unto death” will suffer eternal punishment.
+Clarke states,

 A great white throne – Refulgent with glorious majesty.

 Him that sat on it – The indescribable Jehovah.

 The dead, small and great – All ranks, degrees, and conditions of men.
 This description seems to refer to Daniel 7:9-10.

 And the books were opened – See Daniel 12:1. . . .
 All the actions of men, whether good or bad, are written in a book, and of all they shall give account.

 The books mentioned here were the books of the living and the dead, or the book of life and the book of death: that is, the account of the good and evil actions of men; the former leading to life, the latter to death.

 According to their works – And according to their faith also, for their works would be the proof whether their faith were [sic] true or false; but faith exclusively could be no rule in such a procedure.